corrode/rust-vs-go-workshop/go-vs-rust.md

 }
 ```

+This is just a direct mapping of the relevant fields in the JSON response to a struct.
+There are tools like [transform](https://transform.tools/json-to-go), which make conversion from JSON to Go structs easier.
+Take a look!

-We then define a function, which converts the raw JSON response from the weather API to our view structs:
+Next we define a function, which converts the raw JSON response from the weather API into our new `WeatherDisplay` struct:

 ```go
 func extractWeatherData(city string, rawWeather string) (WeatherDisplay, error) {